-With increasing awareness of the potential of the dental tourism, more and more dental clinics are trying to get into the business of attracting “foreign patients”.
-But unfortunately all are relaying on the same message – we are the best dentists, we provide the best dental services, in the most beautiful location, and offer dental services at 70% less compared to the US prices for the same services.
+With increasing awareness of the potential of dental tourism, more and more dental clinics are trying to get into the business of attracting “foreign patients”.
+But unfortunately, all are relaying on the same message – we are the best dentists, we provide the best dental services, in the most beautiful location, and offer dental services at 70% less compared to the US prices for the same services.

 PlacidWay, a leader in global medical travel and tourism, has turned its attention towards dental industry, engaging in studies and doing in-depth research regarding global dental tourism.
 Pramod Goel, CEO and founder of PlacidWay, has been carefully analyzing the results and found out what are the key factors when choosing a medical provider and what are the main trends of this industry.

 The dental tourism concept brings a perception to consumers seeking dental care of significant savings if they choose to go abroad for dental work.
 Based on claims made by various clinics these could range from 50-70% savings.
 For example, a dental implant in the US costs around $4,000 and $3,500 in the UK.
 Prices can go as low as $1,500 in Thailand, $1,000 in Turkey, $850 in Mexico, Costa Rica and Colombia, $750 in India and Argentina.

 Prices for dental veneers can reach $1,800 in the US and $870 in the UK, but drop as low as $300 in Turkey, $250 in Thailand, Colombia and India, $220 in Serbia, $200 in Philippines and only $150 in Malaysia.
 Patients will pay $2,000 for a dental crown in the US and $1,000 in the UK, but only $400 in Mexico, $350 in Venezuela and Thailand, $300 in Turkey and India and $100 in Philippines.